The Foster Family of Brickhill House

 Foster’s Farm and the Building of Foster Hill Cemetery

-In 1854, 18 acres of Foster’s Farm (also known as Foster’s or Forster’ Hill) was purchased for £603 by the Bedford Borough Treasurer, James Wyatt, who in 1845 had founded the Bedford Times newspaper.
+In 1854, 18 acres of Foster’s Farm (also known as Foster’s or Forster Hill) was purchased for £603 by the Bedford Borough Treasurer, James Wyatt, who in 1845 had founded the Bedford Times newspaper.
 For years, Wyatt had campaigned to end burials in the unsanitary and overcrowded town churchyards.
-In the years 1854 and 1855 the chapels were being erected at a cost of £460.
+In the years 1854 and 1855 the chapels at the cemetery were being erected at a cost of £460.
 In June 1855, Bedford Cemetery opened.
-In 1886, a further 18 acres for the extension of the Cemetery was bought for £1.117., making the Cemetery’s area about thirty-six acres.
+In 1886, a further 18 acres for the extension of the Cemetery was bought for £1,117, making the Cemetery’s area about thirty-six acres.

-Soon the fire spread rapidly and by the time the Skirton family were dressed their room was cut off.
+The fire spread rapidly and by the time the Skirton family were dressed their room was cut off.
 They decided to drop from their first-floor room to the ground.
 They wrapped up the baby and Mrs. Skirton dropped the child into the arms of her husband.
 The mother and baby were taken to a friend’s house in Clapham.
-The baby was unharmed.
-Most of the baby’s clothes were lost in the fire.
+The baby was unharmed but most of her clothes were lost in the fire.

 The Monument to Algernon Foster

 Long after the Foster family had left Brickhill House people were curious to know about Algernon Foster and why the monument was erected in the grounds of Brickhill Farm.
 There was never a public path through the farm and anyone caught trespassing risked punishment.
 One farmer complained that people were trespassing on his land and damaging the hedges just to get a look at the monument.
 In 1916, one or two people did enter the farm, and carved the initials J. R and D. H on the front of the monument.